mojozojo/spooky-counter/README.md

 This haunted counter lets users increase the count using the Spacebar, with a ghoulish limit to keep things under control (no counting zombies past 5! 🧟‍♂️).
 Designed with a custom Halloween-themed UI, it features:

-🎃 Glowing orange and deep purple visuals
+🎃 Glowing deep purple visuals

 👻 Spooky fog animation